m-fakhry/comp304-2022/Lectures/lec2.md

 ## Scanner

-- Definition of scanner: stream of characters to a stream of tokes
+- Definition of scanner: stream of characters to a stream of tokens
 - Scanner (Lexical Analysis) Versus Parsing
 - Recognition of Tokens ... recognize each word ... word by word
   - Example: